alan-turing-institute/repro-catalogue/README.md

 results/latest_results/summary.text
 ```

 Of course this is what we *want*.

-We might find that our `output.csv` file *had* changed, and these hashes alone would do nothing to help us recover TIMESTAMP4 version, but they are enough to inform us of the problem, and importantly they do this without us having to permanently store the output of every analysis we run.
+Alternatively, we might find that our `output.csv` file *had* changed.
+In that case `catalogue` would inform us of the problem without us having to permanently store the output of every analysis we run.
+The hashes alone would not be enough to recover the original TIMESTAMP4 version.
+But since we have recorded the timestamp, that information can help us track down the data version, and the git commit digest tells us exactly what version of the code is used, making it easier to try and reproduce those results should we wish to do so.

 ### Share outputs